Skip to main content

 Existing accounts

-If you try to login and you already have existing accounts you are always prompted to use one of these first instead first.
-Enter or 'Y' (default) allows you to activate (see below) existing credentials and 'n' allows you to login again.
+If you try to log in and already have existing credentials, you are prompted to use one of these first.
+Enter or 'Y' (default) lets you activate existing credentials (see below), and 'n' lets you log in again.

 You have credentials available already, would you like to choose one of these instead?
 [Y/n]: